 Since the late 1980s, the AFSC's New Hampshire Program has conducted education and action campaigns so that local residents have a better understanding of economic change and how they can make their voices heard.
 Our purpose is to educate and advocate for change on a range of issues, from affordable housing to global trade.
 We hope you’ll get involved!

 Everyone deserves a safe, decent and affordable home, but so many people in our state don’t have one!
 By working for innovative and effective policy solutions, increased state and federal investment in affordable housing, adequate assistance for those who are homelessness, higher wages at the low end of the job market, and expanded access to rental assistance, we can end the housing crisis.

 AFSC is founding member of Housing Action New Hampshire, a coalition of organizations and individuals working to increase the availability of affordable housing.
 Housing Action NH is gearing up for some important work related to several bills in the state legislature in 2010 and we hope you’ll join us!
-Click here for the Housing Action NH membership form and contact Maggie Fogarty at AFSC for more details.
-Email: firstname.lastname@example.org
+Click here for the Housing Action NH membership form.
+AFSC is also part of the Concord Coalition to End Homelessness, which supports the Concord Homeless Resource Center.
+AFSC is a member of the Granite State Organizing Project and works with GSOP to improve conditions of rental housing in New Hampshire cities.
+Contact Maggie Fogarty at AFSC for more details.
+Email: email@example.com

 Housing Action New Hampshire sponsors and members include: Families in Transition, local Housing Authorities, the NH Community Loan Fund, NH Legal Assistance, low-income housing investors, Continuum of Care providers, non-profit developers and the American Friends Service Committee.